 The bottom line

 LoRa technology is one of the latest and most discussed IoT innovations in terms of smart city connectivity.
-The LoRa and LoRaWAN protocols stand out among the variety of IoT connectivity protocols.
+The LoRa and LoRaWAN protocols stand out among the variety of IoT connectivity protocols that can be used to accelerate public sector digital transformation.
 All over the world, they’re recognized as perfect connectivity technologies for various use cases related to smart buildings, traffic and waste management, environmental metering, and parking monitoring.
 Consult Intellias experts to find out more about the best LPWAN network for your IoT project.